The Radical Disciple: Some Neglected Aspects of Our Calling, By John Stott

 John Stott

-John R. W. Stott (1921–2011) has been known worldwide as a preacher, evangelist, and communicator of Scripture.
-For many years he served as rector of All Souls Church in London, where he carried out an effective urban pastoral ministry.
-A leader among evangelicals in Britain and the United States and around the world, Stott was a principal framer of the landmark Lausanne Covenant (1974).
+John R. W. Stott (1921–2011) was known worldwide as a preacher, evangelist, and communicator of Scripture.
+For many years he served as rector of All Souls Church in London.
+A leader among evangelicals in Britain, the United States, and around the world, Stott was a principal framer of the landmark Lausanne Covenant (1974).
+Stott’s many books, including Basic Christianity and The Cross of Christ, have sold millions of copies.